 Welcome to my MAL page.
-I'm Patrick, already 28 years old, and I've been in love with anime since I discovered their existence in 2008.
+I'm Patrick, 29 years old as of now, and I've been in love with anime since I discovered their existence in 2008.
 I'm a psychologist and media scientist, which is why I find anime to be highly interesting regarding their ability to convey and carry messages and emotions despite their (sometimes) childish appearance.
 I am very fond of storytelling and currently writing my own novel.
 I've also been a game designer for several years.

 Two years ago, I started to develop my own anime rating system that is meant to be more accurate and useful than the MAL system and gives more insights into which strengths and weaknesses an anime has.
 First and foremost, I did that for myself to gain more knowledge on my taste in anime, but now I'm trying to give others better fitting anime recommendations, backed up by the data I have gathered.
 Although it might seem pretty complex at first glance, it is fairly easy to explain, and that is what I'm going to do in the following.
 If you are interested, read on.